undp/undp-ui-library/readme.md

 ```

 ### Import
 It is recommended to import what you need and the use it.
-For example, import the `HorizontalBarGraph` like this:
+For example, import the `Checkbox` like this:
 ```
 import { Checkbox } from '@undp/design-system-react'
 ```